-Kingston, NY – Ulster County Executive Mike Hein announces that the County’s warming center will be open due to freezing temperatures, the evenings of Thursday, December 7th through and including December 17th (12/7-12/17), located at the Clinton Avenue United Methodist Church located at 122 Clinton Avenue in Kingston.
-The warming center will provide a warm shelter, a hot evening meal and breakfast as well as related services at the Church between 7:00 p.m. through 7:00 a.m.
-Cots and bedding will be provided and there will be separate sleeping areas for men and women.
+Kingston, NY – As we continue to experience some of the coldest temperatures of the season, Ulster County Executive Mike Hein has activated the County’s warming center hosted by the Clinton Avenue United Methodist Church located at 122 Clinton Avenue in Kingston.
+The warming center will be open overnight, 7 p.m. - 7 a.m., Tuesday through Saturday morning (1/23-1/27).
+The warming center will provide a warm shelter, a hot evening meal and breakfast as well as related services at the Church 24-hours a day.
+The center will be staffed by American Red Cross trained volunteers and will welcome homeless adults, ages eighteen and above.

-Any homeless adult is encouraged to go to the warming center at the Clinton Avenue United Methodist Church located at 122 Clinton Avenue, Kingston, New York, or if you know someone who is in a desperate situation or is homeless, they can contact the Family of Woodstock hotline which can be reached 24 hours-a-day at 845-679-2485.
+Any homeless adult is encouraged to go to the warming center or if you know someone who is in a desperate situation or is homeless, they can contact the Family of Woodstock hotline which can be reached 24 hours-a-day at 845-679-2485.